meet our team

 Lucy is also responsible for conceptualising Constellations: An Online Festival on Drugs and Harm Reduction.
 HRI’s first major online event, the festival has broadened the scope of the HRI’s events by engaging new audiences and highlighting emerging areas of interest in the field of harm reduction.

-Lucy works one day a week at HIT, a UK-based harm reduction information agency, where she runs national training programmes and is part of the team that established the annual HIT Hot Topics Conference, the UK’s leading harm reduction conference, in 2011.
+Lucy previously worked at HIT, a UK-based harm reduction information agency, where she ran national training programmes.
+Lucy remains connected to the annual HIT Hot Topics Conference, the UK’s leading harm reduction conference.

 Lucy holds a BA in French from the University of Leeds.
 She has been an enthusiastic harm reduction supporter since childhood.